 The other risk of herd share ownership is that if a cow gets mastitis or any other condition that interrupts milk distribution, the amount of milk available to owners is reduced; milking resumes normally as soon as the cow is declared healthy again.
 We practice strict sanitation habits to prevent infection or the spreading of mastitis, but there is still a risk that this could happen.
 If a cow dies suddenly, available milk would also be reduced, however, careful herd management includes raising replacement cows to take the place of older cows that are retired while they still have many years of health left in them.

 The Valle di Latte (Valley of Milk) Farm Dairy Herd

-Valle di Latte Farm owns a small herd of Jersey cows.
-While Jerseys produce less milk than, say, Holsteins, they have the highest butterfat content of all dairy cows.
+Valle di Latte Farm owns a small herd of Jersey and Guernsey cows.
+Both Jerseys and Guernseys have a high butterfat content.
 This is ideal for cheesemaking!
-Jersey milk produces a GREAT curd.
+Our raw milk produces a GREAT curd.

-We do not inject our cows with antibiotics or hormones or anything else that could pass through their milk and make it unsafe to drink.
+We do not inject our cows with vaccines, antibiotics or hormones or anything else that could pass through their milk and make it unsafe to drink.
 They graze on pesticide-free and fertilizer-free pastures, and are fed NON-GMO grain during milking.
 We handle our cows in a friendly, low-stress environment to promote longer happier lives and healthier milk.
-We use a 10-year cow lifespan for milk-cycle planning purposes, but cows can live to be 20+!

 We proudly support the Farm-to-Consumer Legal Defense Fund